Omar-p/learning-notes/aws/aws.md

   - TCP is a connection based protocol.

     - A connection is established between 2 devices using random port on client[EPHEMERAL PORT] and a [WELL-KNOWN PORT] on the server.
-    - Once esablished the connection is bidirectional.
+    - Once established the connection is bidirectional.
     - reliable, provided via the segments encapsulated in IP packet.

   - 3-way handshake:
-    - to esablish the connection between client and server.
+    - to establish the connection between client and server.
     - they need to agree on the sequence number the client choose one randomly and then increment it for the next packets.
     - the server also choose one to start with it for the packet will be sent to the client.